dblqr/arch/README.md

 - Workloads have their own namespace to avoid sharing secrets and to allow for implementing simple network policies.
 - Workloads can utilize mTLS to ensure that both the client and server in the request agree on who they are sending/receiving data from.
-- RBAC permissions will be setup to limit the scope of service accounts, users, and applications.
+- RBAC permissions will be set up to limit the scope of service accounts, users, and applications.

 ### Disaster recovery